Within There is but One Abode

 The work of Alejandra Mizrahi is inspired by craft methods of textile production in her region.
 She uses them to produce a range of fragments – cloths, weaves and lace – that make visible the infinite possibilities of these construction methods as well as the imprint of the individual and the place where they were produced: they contain information about the tension and regularities with which the body works, her trains of thought and imaginative outbursts and the resources she uses to colour the fabrics, which generally come from the fruits and vegetables she eats.
 The title, Fantasía aplicada evokes the decorative imaginative world we associate with embroidery but also seeks to reach a universe that might be a fantasy in itself, separate from the traditions that shape this kind of production.
 The artwork combines a geometry composed of a collection of frames made by Luis Pereyra – a supplier of frames for the community of weavers with whom Mizrahi is associated – that maintain some of the classic forms while also adding more whimsical designs, on which interiors of incredible intimacy and delicacy are embroidered.
 The fabric, dyed with avocado stones, is sewn, the artist says ‘to the cold, rigid outline of the shape,’ on which ‘flowers, bird silhouettes, lines that go nowhere and nets that catch the emptiness weave the fantasy together.’

-A Doctor in Philosophy from the Universidad Autónoma de Barcelona, specialising in Art and Design in the area of Aesthetics and Philosophy of Art, Alejandra Mizrahi holds a Master’s degree in Contemporary Philosophy (2009) and in Aesthetics and Theory of Art (2008) from the same university.
+Alejandra Mizrahi (San Miguel de Tucumán, 1981) is a Doctor in Philosophy from the Universidad Autónoma de Barcelona, specialising in Art and Design in the area of Aesthetics and Philosophy of Art, holds a Master’s degree in Contemporary Philosophy (2009) and in Aesthetics and Theory of Art (2008) from the same university.
 She currently lectures at the National University of Tucumán, for the University Technical Degree in Clothing and Textile Design.
 She has been coordinating workshops on art practices and textile experimentation since 2012.
 During 2018, she was a scholarship holder on the Argentinian National Ministry of Culture’s Investiga Cultura Programme, at the Museo Nacional de Historia del Traje (National Museum of Costume History).
 In 2017 and 2018, she participated in Katsuhiko Hibino’s Turn Project, in Buenos Aires and Tokyo.
 She is part of the Intercampos II Programme (2006), at the Telefónica Foundation.
 She has participated in art residencies at the Curator residency, in Santa Fe (2014) and the Savvy Contemporary International Residency, in Berlin (2016).

 Antonio Villa at the exhibition Within There Is But One Abode